-#2: Set rules for when candy can be eaten.
+#2: Set rules for when Halloween candy can be eaten.

 A good trick for not over-indulging in sweets is to fill up with nutritious snacks first.
 Grab some fruits, vegetables or nuts, then let yourself have a candy snack.
 It’s also best to avoid eating candy right before bed.
 The boost in sugar to your system can make it harder to fall and stay asleep.

-Drive-by candy grabs are a real and a slippery slope if your candy bowl is in sight.
+Drive-by candy grabs are a real and slippery slope if your candy bowl is in sight.
 It’s just too much of a temptation.
-Store your candy in a hard-to-reach location. so no one in the house mindlessly eats their calories away.
+Store your candy in a hard-to-reach location. so no one in the house mindlessly eats their calories and sugar grams away.

 After your kids go trick-or-treating, let them swap out their candy for some different treats.
 Offer prizes like temporary tattoos, spider rings, mini-puzzles, or bubbles.
 Let them pick out a toy or book they have been wanting.
 Or take them to a special activity or event!
-We guarantee they won’t regret giving up their candy stash.
+We guarantee if the prize is sweet enough, they won’t regret giving up their candy stash.

-Instead of throwing the candy away, check with some local dentists to see if they have a collection program for sending candy to overseas soldiers.
+Instead of throwing the candy away, consider donating your leftover Halloween candy stash.
+Check with some local dentists to see if they have a collection program for sending candy to overseas soldiers.
 Or, talk with local schools and nursing homes to see if they take unopened candy donations.